arnav-jain1/Spring_2024/465/3-OS.md

 ## Root and system

-* Root and system are the highest privaleged users and provide complete control of the OS
+* Root and system are the highest privileged users and provide complete control of the OS
 * su: superuser- become root
 * sudo: superuser do- Ask root to do something